Skip to content

 • When asked if you want to start that file, press "yes" to begin the print.

 • The printer will begin the print by probing homing the X and Y axes, and then the Z height.
-Then, it begins a purge line, to remove any printed debris on the printer'snozzle.
-Depending on the profile this may vary.

 • Supervise the first layer to ensure good bed adhesion.
 Your first layer should be in contact with the silicone baking sheet, but not tearing into it.